Koha-Community/kohadocs/en/source/02_administration.rst

     to 1, it will hide the entire bib record - not just an individual item.

-    **Important**

-    You must have the Suppress index set up in Zebra and at least one record with the value "1" in the field mapped with this index, or your searches will be completely broken in OPAC (you won't get any results at all).

     **Note**

     Suppressed records will show a note in the staff client indicating